artri/jdbi-paginator/README.md

 Paginator for jDBI

-Given a jdbiDaa, a filter (Pojo like) and the size of the page, paginate through the results of the query.
+Given a jdbiDao, a filter (Pojo like) and the size of the page, paginate through the results of the query.